Skip to main content Skip to content

 • Application for Admission

 • Resumé of Justice and Advocacy Experience - If applicable, provide a resumé listing your professional and volunteer experience in justice and advocacy.
 Please provide the name of the organization, title of your position, a brief description of duties, and years of experience.
-(One to three years of such experience suggested for MJA applicants.)
+(One to three years of such experience is suggested for MJA applicants.)

 • Official Transcripts - Submit official transcripts from ALL post-secondary schools attended, including a transcript showing a bachelor's degree earned from an accredited institution, with a cumulative undergraduate grade point average of 2.7 or above.